 In late 2010 Will released his first book, Life is a Brief Opportunity for Joy, an introduction to the concepts and philosophy underlying psychotherapy.
 That book was released as a paperback in late 2011.

 During 2011, Will released a second book, Way Worse Than Being a Dentist – the Lawyer’s Quest for Meaning, based on material from his columns on law and psychotherapy from AboveTheLaw.com.
-A former associate in the General Practice group at Sullivan & Cromwell LLC, Will is an acknowledged expert on psychotherapy and lawyers, has been invited to appear on panels and speaking engagements at law schools around the country, and interviewed and quoted as an expert by radio and print journalists.
+A former associate in the General Practice group at Sullivan & Cromwell LLC, Will is an acknowledged expert on psychotherapy and lawyers, has been invited to appear on panels and speaking engagements at law schools around the country, interviewed and quoted as an expert by radio and print journalists and has been featured on numerous law and mental health-related podcasts.
 Will and his practice and writings have been profiled or interviewed in The Financial Times, the ABA Journal, The American Lawyer, Bloomberg TV, and Today.com, among other media outlets.
-Will has created video presentations on law and mental health, and related ethical considerations, for both Lexis/Nexis and Lawline, which have been viewed by thousands of lawyers across the country to fulfill their CLE (Continuing Legal Education) requirements.
+Will has created video presentations on law and mental health, and related ethical considerations, for Lexis/Nexis, Lawline, and Wealth Counsel which have been viewed by thousands of lawyers across the country to fulfill their CLE (Continuing Legal Education) requirements.
+Will has also presented on issues concerning law and mental health to attorneys and staff at major law firms and to in-house legal departments at large corporations.

 In March 2013, Will published a comic novel, Bad Therapist: A Romance, about a mild-mannered New York City psychotherapist who falls in love with a blue alien from outer space.